 Winter – January to March

-Vancouver tends to be warmer and wetter than many places in Canada, and doesn’t have the deep freeze seen in places like Banff, Edmonton and Toronto.
-However, in cooler years it could drop as low as -10°C. In warmer years during the El Nino cycle, winter is usually around 0°C – 8°C. If you prepare for temperatures similar to the average UK winter, you won’t go far wrong.
+Vancouver tends to be warmer and wetter than many places in Canada, and it doesn’t have the deep freeze seen in places like Banff, Edmonton, and Toronto.
+However, in cooler years, it could drop as low as -10°C. In warmer years during the El Nino cycle, winter is usually around 0°C - 8°C. If you prepare for temperatures similar to the average UK winter, you won’t go far wrong.
 Winter in Vancouver usually sees a fair amount of rain, too!

 Spring – April to June